simonerigoni/simonerigoni/README.md

 - ⚡ Fun fact: ...
 -->

-I am Italian and I currently live in the Netherlands.
+I am Italian and I currently live in the Switzerland.
 I graduated in Master’s Degree Computer Engineering - Embedded and Control Systems at the [University of Pavia](https://web.unipv.it/) in 2017.

 Although my academic background is rooted in embedded systems and C is my favorite language, I decided to take the data engineering path by focusing on Python and SQL.